cnakpil/atls4630-fwd-temp/documentation/week2/week2.md

 ### Page Transitions

 I've always been a fan of page transitions on "display" websites where feel and appearance are important rather than a hard cut between pages.
 [This tutorial](https://www.impressivewebs.com/fading-in-page-on-load-with-css-javascript/) helped me keep the page hidden while everything loads in and then fades in the page content after the fact.

+### Dark/Light Mode

+I hadn't coded a persistent dark/light theme across multiple pages before.
+Used [this tutorial](https://www.section.io/engineering-education/adding-dark-theme-to-your-site/) to learn how to implement a custom attribute (data-theme), and localStorage.